VedranBiH/aws-lambda-zombie-workshop/README.md

 ![Navigate to the Cognito service](/Images/Cognito-Step1.png)

 6\.
 Select the Manage Federated Identities link.
 Click into the Identity Pool that has already been created for you.
-It should be named "[Your CloudFormation stack name] _ identitypool".
+It should be named "[TeamName] _ identitypool".
 On the Idenity pool dashboard, in the upper right, select **Edit identity pool**.

 7\.
 Cognito Identity allows you to give access to both authenticated users and unauthenticated (guest) users.
 The permissions associated with these groups of users is dictated by the IAM role that you attach to these Cognito roles.
 Your Authenticated and Unauthenticated Cognito roles have already been configured for you in CloudFormation.
 The Authenticated role has been configured to give permissions to the principal (your Cognito authenticated application user) to make "execute-api:invoke" calls to the API Gateway endpoint ARNs associated with the survivor serverless app.